zzzprojects/EntityFramework-FAQ/docs2/pages/thirdpartylibraries/features/bulk-merge.md

 ## Introduction

-BulkMerge allows you to improve EF performance by merging multiples entities with bulk operations.
+BulkMerge allows you to improve EF performance by merging multiple entities with bulk operations.

 ## Why BulkMerge?